-There are many venues for financial aid at the University of Colorado School of Medicine.
-Please visit our website for current cost of attendance information.
-Information regarding Colorado Residency and the Accountable Student status can be found through the Anschutz Registrar’s web resources
+Please visit our website for current cost of attendance information for the Class of 2028*.
+Information regarding Colorado Residency and the Accountable Student status can be found through the Anschutz Registrar’s web resources.

 Watch for information from the Admissions Office regarding student ID number and claiming your student email account.
-The log in information for your email is the same as UCD Access.
+The log-in information for your email is the same as UCD Access.

-Watch for an email notification regarding your award offer.
-You will use UCD Access to review your award package.
 It is advisable to print the offer and the estimated financial budget to help you better understand and compare figures.

 You can use www.annualcreditreport.com to review your credit report history.
-Please note: you are not provided your credit score, rather, you should review your report to ensure all information is accurate.
+Please note you are not provided with your credit score, rather, you should review your report to ensure all information is accurate.
 Every 12 months you are allowed to request one report from each of the agency.
 It is suggested to obtain one report from one agency every four months.

 You are strongly encouraged to use the months leading up to the start of medical school to understand and organize your finances.
 The Association of American Medical Colleges (AAMC) www.aamc.org/first created an unbiased website dedicated to supporting your financial knowledge as it relates to paying and borrowing for medical school.
 They also have a free partnership for additional financial wellness information.

-Phone: 303.724.9117
+Phone: 303.724.8039

 The School of Medicine offers many ways for students to apply for scholarships, awards and other opportunities.
 Please explore the scholarship application portal to find those that might interest you.

-Applications require an essay that addresses the specific questions.
+One-time scholarships applications require an essay that addresses the specific questions per scholarship topic.
 Scholarships will be awarded based on how well the student demonstrates the required criteria in the essay.
-Where applicable, please include evidence of leadership, service and scholarly work.
-A separate CV can be uploaded for this purpose.
+Where applicable,

 Application